Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Methodology

 \subsection{Delta Natural Curvature Control}

-As first introduced in~\citep{choi_dismech}, we explicitly control the 3D bending deformations of the elastic rod by manipulating the natural curvature $\bar{\boldsymbol{\kappa}}_i$ at different points along the rod.
-For a naturally straight rod, $\bar{\boldsymbol{\kappa}}_i = [0, 0]$.
-Smooth delta joint control can then be enacted by incrementally changing $\bar{\boldsymbol{\kappa}}_i$ with a control $\Delta \bar{\boldsymbol \kappa}_i$.
-With a sufficiently high bending stiffness $K_b$, this results in highly responsive control, as shown in Fig.~\ref{fig:snapshot}.
-If the rod has $C$ control points, this corresponds to $C$ degrees of freedom (DOFs) in the 2D case and $2C$ DOFs in the 3D case.

-We can further expand the soft manipulator’s workspace by performing natural twist control, where twisting deformations are generated by modulating the natural twist $\bar{\psi}_i$.
+As first introduced in~\cite{choi_dismech}, we explicitly control the spatial bending deformation of the elastic rod by manipulating the natural curvature $\bar{\boldsymbol{\kappa}}_i$ at selected points along the rod.
+For a naturally straight rod, $\bar{\boldsymbol{\kappa}}_i = [0, 0]^T$.
+Incremental control is achieved by updating $\bar{\boldsymbol{\kappa}}_i$ through a control input $\Delta \bar{\boldsymbol{\kappa}}_i$.
+With sufficiently high bending stiffness $K_b$, this yields highly responsive actuation, as shown in Fig.~\ref{fig:snapshot}.
+If the rod has $C$ control points, this corresponds to $C$ DOFs in the 2D case and $2C$ DOFs in the 3D case.
+We can further expand the soft manipulator’s workspace through natural twist control, where twisting deformation is generated by modulating the natural twist $\bar{\psi}_i$.
 For full 3D actuation combining bending and twist, this results in a total of $3C$ DOFs.

-Under the effects of gravity, both natural curvature and twist control are analogous to PD joint position control in rigid manipulators.
+In the presence of gravity, natural curvature and twist control play a role similar to PD joint position control in rigid manipulators.
 Intuitively, 2D bending behaves like a revolute joint about an axis orthogonal to the link, 3D bending like a spherical joint, and twisting like a revolute joint collinear with the link.
 This yields a smooth, low-dimensional, and physically interpretable action space for RL.